 1) Hello K-Klass.
-Well, the first question is still the same: could you introduce yourself (name, job, passsion, ...)?
+Well, the first question is always the same: could you introduce yourself (name, job, passsion, ...)?

-Real name: Kevin Dempsey, Job: Just started my own business buying & selling console games... more of an extension of a passtime... to earn real money I do construction work.
-After spending around 6 years studying with about 3 more years inbetween doing boring office work, another year dossing & another permanently drunk either side of a very long holiday to the US, I decided I didn't fancy working for someone else again... and couldn't bare the thought of sitting in front of a PC for the rest of my life.
+Real name: Kevin Dempsey, Job: Just started my own business buying & selling console games... more of an extension of a pastime... to earn real money I do construction work.
+After spending around 6 years studying with about 3 more years in-between doing boring office work, another year dossing & another permanently drunk either side of a very long holiday to the US, I decided I didn't fancy working for someone else again... and couldn't bear the thought of sitting in front of a PC for the rest of my life.

-2) When did you enter to the computer world?
+2) When did you enter the world of computers?
 What was your first machine?

 It all started for me in about '81, aged 8-ish - my uncle came over from Liverpool with a black & white Grandstand TV Master 4 Plus 2.
 Oh.
 My.
 God.
 I was instantly hooked!
 Only problem was that I didn't get to spend too much time with it because I didn't have the power pack... batteries seemed to last a matter of minutes rather than hours.